dipy/dipy/doc/theory/spm_dicom.rst

    A = R L^{-1} \left(\begin{smallmatrix}1 & 0 & 0 & 1\\0 & 1 & 0 & 1\\0 & 0 & 1 & 1\\0 & 0 & 0 & 1\end{smallmatrix}\right)

-This formula with the defintions above result in the single and multi slice formulae in :ref:`dicom-affine-formulae`.
+This formula with the definitions above result in the single and multi slice formulae in :ref:`dicom-affine-formulae`.

 See :download:`derivations/spm_dicom_orient.py` for the derivations and